eric-reichenbach/WMD/README.md

 # WMD (Wad Manager for Doom)

-WMD is a small project I started to easily launch Doom wads.

-The project went further than I expected so I decided to share it.
+WMD is a mod manager for zDoom-like sourceports of doom.

 [Get the latest release](https://github.com/EricReichenbach/WMD/releases/latest "Latest Releases")